auguwu/Wumpcord/README.md

 ## Features
 - Not cached by default
   - Everything is not cached by default (guilds, users, etc), you'll have to enable it with the stuff you want cached.
-- Flexibility
-  - You can combine both worlds of [discord.js](https://discord.js.org) and [Eris](https://abal.moe/Eris) with 1 simple library.
-Like discord.js' Structures API and Eris' simplistic sharding API.
 - Clustering out of the box
   - You can opt to using the Clustering API, so the library will do it for you without any external libraries.
 - Command handling out of the box